maxint-rd/TM16xx/README.md

 Please note that while you don't need to write any code for debouncing, the button state may be reset when you display something.

 ## TMxxDisplay class
-The _TMxxDisplay_ class provides more advanced display methods, but also the familiar print() and println() functions.
-To use that class on top of the base class, all you need to do is instantiate it, refering to the base class:
+The _TMxxDisplay_ class adds some bytes to the memory footprint, but it provides the familiar easy to use print() and println() functions.
+Next to that it also provides some more advanced display methods.
+To use that class on top of the base class, all you need to do is instantiate it, refering to the chip specific class:
 ```C++
 TM1638 module(8, 9, 7);   // DIO=8, CLK=9, STB=7
 TM16xxDisplay display(&module, 8);    // TM16xx object, 8 digits